cockroachdb/docs/v1.0/build-a-rust-app-with-cockroachdb.md

 twitter: false
 ---

 This tutorial shows you how build a simple Rust application with CockroachDB using a PostgreSQL-compatible driver.
-We've tested and can recommend the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust postgres driver</a>, so that driver is featured here.
+We've tested and can recommend the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>Rust Postgres driver</a>, so that driver is featured here.

 ## Before You Begin

 Make sure you have already [installed CockroachDB](install-cockroachdb.html).

 ## Step 1.
-Install the Rust postgres driver
+Install the Rust Postgres driver

-Install the Rust posgres driver as described in the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>official documentation</a>.
+Install the Rust Postgres driver as described in the <a href="https://crates.io/crates/postgres/" data-proofer-ignore>official documentation</a>.

 {% include {{ page.version.version }}/app/common-steps.md %}